Thursday, November 21, 2024

 Cancer Musings (Oncology Appt-Cycle 3)

 I just finished cycle 3 of drug X. Today I had my oncology appointment where my labs were checked and the plan was made to continue on with the next 21-day cycle (#4).
 The goal is to complete 8 cycles, but I can stop at 6 if I'm unable to tolerate it.
 So far, I'm tolerating it.
-It's rough on my hands and feet, a bit painful, and requires a lot of application of ointments and creams, which is time consuming.
-But, I've learned that consuming massive amounts of time is the most predominant side effect of the cancer journey, and I've learned to live with and manage it as best I can.
+It's rough on my hands and feet.
+It's painful and requires a lot of application of ointments and creams, which is time consuming.
+I've learned that consuming massive amounts of time is the most predominant side effect of the cancer journey.
+It's also the side effect that no one talks about.

 All in all, the cancer battle is moving along toward the halfway mark in this final treatment.
 And God has proven Himself to be faithful and true all the way through.